swiftlang/swift/docs/SIL.rst

 The method calling convention is currently identical to the freestanding function convention.
-Methods are considered to be curried functions, taking the "this" argument as their outer argument clause, and the method arguments as the inner argument clause(s).
-When uncurried, the "this" argument is thus passed last::
+Methods are considered to be curried functions, taking the "self" argument as their outer argument clause, and the method arguments as the inner argument clause(s).
+When uncurried, the "self" argument is thus passed last::

   struct Foo {